louislemsic/gpa_calc_dlsu/readMe.txt

 1.0.
 Simple User Interface.
 All functions are working.
 1.2.
 Added a print txt function and a confidentiality checker.
 1.3.
-Added a logo and a some strict input checker.
+Added a logo and some strict input checkers.